June 29, 2015

 When I first joined the plant-based community, I kept hearing about this mysterious substance called nutritional yeast.
 I found it in the bulk bins at my local grocery store, and I bought a few scoops of the flaky, yellow substance.
+(You can also grab it in a powder!)
 The next step: learning what the heck to do with it!

 First of all, what exactly is nutritional yeast?
 Affectionately known as “nooch” in the plant-based community, nutritional yeast, often a strain of saccharomyces cerevisiae, is a deactivated yeast in powder or flake form that is sold commercially as a food product.
 It is grown on molasses and then harvested, washed, and dried with heat to kill or “deactivate” it.
 Nutritionally, this yeast contains folic acid, selenium, zinc, and protein, and it is often fortified with vitamin B12.

 It is not the same as other yeasts, such as brewer’s yeast, and should not be substituted for any other type.
 Though it can’t help you bake a loaf of bread, nutritional yeast makes an excellent vegan cheese substitute, as it a has a nutty, somewhat umami flavor.